Nether Edge and Sharrow (ward): Nether Edge

-Local facilities include a small shopping area at the junction of Nether Edge Road and Machon Bank Road, featuring a cafe, arts & crafts shops, a dentist, organic fruit & vegetable shop, a local baker, delicatessen / cafes, barber and hairdresser shops, a local mini-market, supermarket among others.
+Local facilities include a small shopping area at the junction of Nether Edge Road and Machon Bank Road, featuring a cafe, arts and crafts shops, a dentist, organic fruit and vegetable shop, a local baker, delicatessen / cafes, barber and hairdresser shops, a local mini-market and a supermarket.
 Two small theatres (the Merlin and the Lantern) also exist in the area.
 A farmers market selling local food produce and craft goods is held four times a year in the central area on dates roughly coinciding with the equinoxes and solstice dates.

 Brincliffe

 Brincliffe is a small neighbourhood located to the North west of Nether Edge.
 It is characterised by large Victorian and Edwardian villas and low-density housing.

 The Sheffield Polytechnic Art College was in Brincliffe, on Psalter Lane.